Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 - Function names should generally begin with a verb that corresponds to what they do.
 Functions that return a boolean value should have a name of the form `is_<something>` or `has_<something>`, functions that calculate something `calculate_<something>` or if they modify an object in-place, they should be named either `set_<something>` or `update_<something>`.

 - Variable names should not include type information (e.g., `list_of_ints` or `title_str`), since Python is a dynamically typed language and the type of a variable can change at runtime.
 The same goes for functions (e.g. `calculate_tm_score` instead of `calculate_tm_score_fn`).
-To express type information, type annotations should be used (this is a topic for a future lesson).
+To express type information, type hints should be used (this is a topic for a future lesson, but if you're curious, check out [this overview of type hints](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html)).

 - Where possible, use the plural form of a noun for variables that contain a collection of things (e.g., for a list of proteins, use `proteins` instead of `proteins_list`).